mikeditri/CEBD_1260_Machine_learning_Project/README.md

 Split your data into train and test and validate (do we do this after all this preprocessing and feature eng or in parralel?
 Confirmed to do cleaning before splitting)

+There is 9 columns that have random values in them, other than what the model expected.
+They are :
+'PropertyField3','PropertyField4','PropertyField32','PropertyField34','PropertyField36',
+                           'PropertyField38','PersonalField7','PersonalField4A',
+                           'PersonalField4B'
+  We need to pick through these ans see what their individual issues are.
+For the sake of progress, we dropped them from the dataset for now